quincyjo/beet/README.md

 ### NOTES

   -If "-B" and "-H" are not specified, the default bounds are X=200, Y=200, HEIGHT=100, and WIDTH=200.
+  -Will run on all .h264 files in a directory if given a directory.
+  -Will run on any number of files/directories given!

 #### FTP - WIP: Not Currently Functioning, Will Be Fixed in a Future Update!
 beet is designed to access a serve by ftp.
 Create a file named 'auth' in the source directory structured as: